tushar-upadhya/tushar-upadhya/README.md

 [Google Keep Note - Clone 📒](https://github.com/tushar-upadhya/google-keep-clone)  I built a Google Keep note clone using React, Material UI, and styled components.
 The app allows users to create, edit, and delete notes, and is designed with a modern look and feel.

-[Pet Grooming 🐶](https://github.com/tushar-upadhya/pet-grooming)  I developed a pet grooming web application using Tailwind CSS and React to streamline appointment booking for pet owners.
-I was able to create a visually appealing design that simplifies the booking process.

 [Chatify 💬](https://github.com/tushar-upadhya/chatify) A chat app with Firebase is a real-time chat application that uses Firebase as a backend database and authentication system.

-[Mi Store - clone 🏪](https://github.com/tushar-upadhya/pet-grooming)  I created a MI store clone using React, demonstrating my ability to build user-friendly web applications.
-I am excited to continue exploring the potential of this powerful JavaScript library & React.

 [Youtube 📺](https://github.com/tushar-upadhya/youtube_clone-main) A web app that replicates some of the core features of the YouTube platform, such as video search and playback using technologies such as ReactJs , TailwindCss and YoutubeAPI.